Community Participation Organization (CPO) Program

 a large role in an overall effort by the

-County to fulfill that mission.
+County to fulfill this mission.

 For over 40 years, the program has